GitHub

 Who it is for

-Network operators — ISPs, hosting providers and anyone running BGP — who need automated volumetric-attack mitigation without a commercial license.
-If you currently run FastNetMon Community, Kapkan is designed so you lose nothing and gain Advanced-grade detection.
+Network operators — ISPs, hosting providers and anyone running BGP — who need automated volumetric-attack mitigation without a commercial license (including FastNetMon Community users looking for an open-source alternative).

 Why Kapkan